844.520.6993

 One of the primary benefits of working with a private tutor is the ability to receive personalized instruction.
 After all, that’s what sets you apart from the sea of free YouTube tutorial videos available online.

 One way to personalize your lessons is to get to know each of your students on a personal level.
-During your first tutoring session, ask your student to share some information about themselves.
+During your first tutoring session, ask your students to share some information about themselves.
 What are they looking to learn from you?
 Why did they decide to seek out a tutor?
 What other interests do they have?
+Asking these questions can help build a solid rapport with your students.
+This relationship also helps them to feel more at ease with you during your instruction time.
+Just keep in mind that the speed and degree to which you connect with each student may vary.

+After building a personal relationship with your student, turn your focus on their unique academic needs.
+This includes understanding the skills or information they’ll need to truly succeed.
 To personalize your tutoring sessions, the National Student Support Accelerator recommends first working to identify potential learning barriers.
 When a student comes to you for tutoring, chances are they’ll need extra help in certain areas.
 Instead of simply re-teaching a skill or topic, try to hone in on the root cause of their issue.
 Then, develop a plan to address it.

-2. Set Appropriate Goals For Your Tutoring Sessions
+2. Set Appropriate Goals for Your Tutoring Sessions

 To ensure you and your student are on the same page, set your goals together.
 Have a conversation about what they are looking to gain from your tutoring sessions.
-Then set and formalize your tutoring goals.
+Then, set and formalize your tutoring goals.
+When developing a tutoring plan, the time-tested SMART goal formula is always a good structure to follow.
+SMART goals are:

 Set a goal that is specific enough to guide your tutoring sessions.
 Remember, there’s a difference between “getting better at math” and “learning how to correctly solve linear equations.”